fastai/fast_template/_notebooks/README.md

     - Replace `Title`, with your desired title, and `Awesome summary` with your desired summary.
     - `fast_template` will automatically generate a table of contents for you based on [markdown headers](https://guides.github.com/features/mastering-markdown/)!
 You can toggle this feature on or off by setting `toc:` to either `True` or `False`.
     - **Additional metadata is optional** and allows you to set custom [front matter](https://jekyllrb.com/docs/front-matter/).
+    - `branch` field is used in `notebook_github_link` snippet to render a link back to your notebook in the post.
+It'll default to `master` if you don't specify it in the notebook.

 3. Save your notebook with the naming convention `YYYY-MM-DD-*.ipynb` into the `/_notebooks` folder of this repo.
 For example `2020-01-28-My-First-Post.ipynb`.
 This [naming convention is required by Jekyll](https://jekyllrb.com/docs/posts/) to render your blog post.
     - Be careful to name your file correctly!
 It is easy to forget the last dash in `YYYY-MM-DD-`.
 Furthermore, the character immediately following the dash should only be an alphabetical letter.
 Examples of valid filenames are: